-Flanking the boy were two silent guardians, their identities lost beneath the heavy, light-absorbing fabric of their cloaks.
+Flanking the boy were two silent guardians, their identities lost beneath the heavy, light-absorbing fabric of their cloaks and a wooden mask.

 "Prince Rega, this is a coup," one stated, their voice low and rough.
 "But you can't kill everyone.
 You'll need people to run things."